How to Choose a Good Spirometer

 Good spirometers were tested by an independent laboratory using a waveform generator.

-A recent article, published in Chest, showed some important differences in the quality of the results from different spirometers in a field setting.
+An article, published in Chest, showed some important differences in the quality of the results from different spirometers in a field setting.

 It is of the utmost importance that the spirometer (software) shows the flow-volume and volume-time curve after the test.